Protein How Much Do I Need?

 A brief description of the three charts:

-• The first has the Equation with a few examples of Complete and Incomplete Protein Sources
+• 1 – The Equation with a few examples of Complete and Incomplete Protein Sources

-• Then the second is a Conversion Chart where I did the math for you.
+• 2 – The Conversion Chart where I did the math for you.

-• Third is an Eye Balling Visual of the approximate size of different complete Proteins.
+• 3 – An Eye Balling Visual of the approximate size of different complete Proteins.

 Todays Simple Self Care Tip

-You’ve got the research, the references, the reasoning, and the tool (charts) to simplify and clarify knowing how much high-quality Protein to aim for each day.
+Thank you, Tina, for emailing me your great question!
+I hope you and everyone find the research, the references, the reasoning, and the tool (charts) helpful in clarifying and simplifying how much high-quality Protein to aim for each day and the amount that works for you.

 • discuss with your practitioner and